RemiVine/academic-kickstart-1/content/extra_materials/Statistics/Class_notes.md

 # Some general classnotes for statistics 1.0.1. and exercices

+The material below was used in the _Statistical Literacy_ class taught to interdisciplinary master students at the Graduate Institute of Geneva.
+This material assumes zero knowledge of statistics and starts with a knowledge of the 4 basic operations (+,-,*,/).

 Content | Lecture | Problem Set |
 :--------------:|:-----:|:-------------:
 Introduction | [Lecture 1](https://github.com/RemiVine/academic-kickstart-1/blob/master/static/img/Statistics_doc/Classnotes/MINT_2023_L1.pdf) | [PS1](https://github.com/RemiVine/academic-kickstart-1/blob/master/static/img/Statistics_doc/Classnotes/MINT_2023_PS_1.pdf)